pulzze/autoflow-documentation/docs/Documentation/getting-started/installation/docker.md

 If you would like to use a specific docker image, you can replace the word `latest` with the desired tag name.
 Also, you can add/remove ports using the `-p` flag and you may also change the container name by replacing `-name api-interactor`

----

 Once the container is made it will start immediately.
-You can start and stop it using:
+You can stop and start it using:

+`docker stop api-interactor`

 `docker start api-interactor`

-`docker stop api-interactor`

 If you would like to remove the container: